 - Assists the Assistant Director and Coordinator of Student Organizations with event planning meetings.

 - Develops promotional and communicative tools for student organizations.

 SOC meetings are held once a month for all student organizations.
 In order for a registered student organization to be eligible for funding and to stay in good standing with the Student Organization Center, the organization must send one representative to the monthly SOC meetings.
 The purpose of the meetings is to: provide announcements and communications between registered student organization members; provide leadership training; host special guests and campus speakers who can aid student organizations in their program planning and functioning; and provide social and interactive opportunities for networking and community-building.

 Student Organization Funding

 The Student Organization Center (SOC) provides two types of funding: Operating Funds and Programming Funds.
-Operating Funds are reimbursed at 100%.
+Operating Funds are reimbursed at 100% not including taxes.
 Programming Funds are used to host programs and events on campus that are open to the UT Dallas community.
 There is no funding available during the summer.

 The following will not be provided under Operating Funds:

 - Retroactive Funding: Any expenses incurred prior to date of approval.

 The following will not be provided under Programming Funds:

 - Funding for food sales (i.e. bake sales, food sales).